loyals-online/silverstripe-tinymce4/README.md

 ## Usage
 - HtmlEditorConfig is replaced with CustomHtmlEditorConfig
-- HtmlEditorField is replaces with CustomHtmlEditorField
+- HtmlEditorField is replaced with CustomHtmlEditorField

 **When using this module, beware: using HTMLEditorField will probably break the admin.
 Replace all occurences with CustomHTMLEditorField.**